1Cover show you how to find the right travel insurance, at the right price, no matter where you're going.

 Have you considered these important questions?

 Companies that provide different cover levels allow you to be insured for the things you need, without paying extra for things you don’t.
 1Cover gives you the choice of Medical Only and Comprehensive cover levels for overseas policies.

 Policies with the lowest premiums may also have the lowest cover limits.
 If you’re on the hunt for the cheapest insurance, be sure that the cover limits are adequate for you.
 All 1Cover policies provide unlimited cover for overseas medical assistance.

 Be sure to take into account the cost of your excess when looking at the cover limits, it’s easy to get caught out.
 If your policy has a cover limit of $1000 for theft of cash, but the excess on this is $500, the maximum you will get back from your claim is $500.

 Travelling with kids can increase the cost of your travel insurance.
-1Cover provides cover for dependants under 21 years who travel with a parent or grandparent for 100% of the journey at no additional cost on single and family policies.
+1Cover provides cover for dependants under 21 years and not working full time who travel with a parent or grandparent for 100% of the journey at no additional cost on single and family policies.